Prag8855/aab/content/docs/alg-i-vorlaeufige-entscheidung.md

 If your employer refuses to send your *[[Arbeitsbescheinigung]]*, fill this template and send it to your *[[Agentur für Arbeit]]* case worker.
 It asks the *Agentur für Arbeit* to pay [unemployment benefits](/glossary/ALG%20I) without waiting for the *Arbeitsbescheinigung*.

-This template is from [Rotwang Law](https://rotwang-law.de/en/), a labour lawyer in Berlin.

 ## Letter template

 {% include "_blocks/algIVorlaeufigeBewilligungStatic.html" %}

+This letter generator is based on templates by [Rechtsanwalt Köper](https://www.rechtsanwalt-koeper.de/) and [Rotwang Law](https://rotwang-law.de/en/).

 ## How to send this letter